Dragon-Wonder/Experimental-Platformer-AI/README.md

 # Experimental Platformer AI

+(Check out the gh-pages of this project by going to [http://gamerman7799.github.io/Experimental-Platformer-AI/])

 ## Introduction

 The idea behind this project is a simple AI that will try and "learn" to go through a platforming course.
 By generating a number of players for a generation.